awsdocs/amazon-eks-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ## List or describe all clusters<a name="policy_example2"></a>

-This example shows how you can create a policy that allows a user read\-only access to list or describe all clusters\.
-An account must be able to list and describe clusters to use the `update-kubeconfig` AWS CLI command\.
+This example policy includes the minimum permissions required to list and describe all clusters in your account\.
+An IAM user or role must be able to list and describe clusters to use the `update-kubeconfig` AWS CLI command\.

 ```
 {